Skip to main content

 Bipolar Disorder: Signs, Types, Causes, Diagnosis, Treatment, Tips

-Bipolar Disorder Bipolar disorder (formerly called manic depressive illness or manic depression ) is a kind of psychiatric disorder related to a category of mood disorders and is defined as the presence of one or more intervals of abnormally elevated energy levels, cognition and mood with or without one or more intervals of depression .
-Clinically these elevated moods are mania and if they are mild then they are known as hypomania.
-People who came to experience such manic episodes also experience depressive episodes or symptoms while they can also come across mixed episodes which have features of both mania and depressive episodes at the same time.
-Between these episodes there is a period of normal mood but in some patients, depression and mania alternate rapidly and this condition is called rapid cycling .
-Episodes of extreme mania can lead to symptoms like delusions and hallucinations.
-This disorder has sub-phases like Bipolar I , Bipolar II , Cyclothymia and many others.
-T
+Bipolar Disorder Bipolar disorder, formerly known as manic-depressive illness or manic depression, is a psychiatric disorder categorized under mood disorders.
+It is defined by the presence of one or more intervals of abnormally elevated energy levels, cognition, and mood, with or without one or more intervals of depression.
+Clinically, these elevated moods are referred to as mania, and if they are mild, they are known as hypomania.
+People who experience manic episodes also undergo depressive episodes or symptoms.
+Additionally, they may encounter mixed episodes that feature characteristics of both mania and depressive episodes simultaneously.
+Between these episodes, individuals typically experience a period of normal mood.
+However, in some patients, depression and mania alternate rapidly, a condition known as rapid cycling.
+Episodes of extreme mania can lead to symptoms such as delusions and hallucinations.
+This disorder has subtypes, including Bipolar I, Bipolar II, and Cyclothymia,

 Other Posts